SHN157/NLPA_3/README.md

 - Multiplicative attention balances good training performance and exceptional validation results.
 It also demonstrates the lowest validation perplexity, which is crucial for practical applications.

 ### Choosing Multiplicative Attention
 - Multiplicative attention is chosen as the best model because it achieves the best validation scores while being computationally efficient.
-Its consistent performance indicates robustness, making it a reliable choice for real-world translation tasks.

 ---